 Is prostitution really a choice?
 Share this video and help expose the truth. #notachoice #humantrafficking #sextrafficking

 Posted by Exodus Cry on Thursday, January 11, 2018

-There are many great organizations, many founded by Christians, dedicated to the cause of eradicating human trafficking.
+There are many great organizations, many founded by Christians, dedicated to the cause of eradicating sex trafficking.
 International Justice Mission specifically provides multiple ways to help, and specifically provides churches with options for involvement.

 For some churches, the “far away” problem of sex trafficking is silently happening in their own neighborhoods.
 One of the most needed action steps in America on this topic is education, especially for pastors asking God what they can do.
 Compassion International provides a list of ways to spot sex trafficking in your community.
 The Human Trafficking Hotline provides statistics on human trafficking that can be broken down by state.
 For churches located in metropolitan areas, contact local law enforcement agencies to ask about the specific sex trafficking problems in the area.

 This process of education could be the most important action step to take, because as more Christians prayerfully learn about the problem, God is mobilizing them to take action.
 Exodus Now was launched out of a prayer movement at Kansas City’s International House of Prayer.
 Dressember, which recently raised $2 million to fight sex trafficking, was started when Blythe Hill, a young Christian woman living in Los Angeles, found out that her city was one of the worst spots for sex trafficking in the country.